 Any organisation that claims to be an accredited certification body should be able to show you a current copy of its certificate of conformance with ISO/IEC 17021-1:2015, issued by a national accreditation body for the relevant scheme.

 ISO 17021 is the international standard that sets out the requirements for bodies providing audit and certification of management systems.
 As the International Organization for Standardization (ISO) says, "Certification of management systems is a third-party conformity assessment activity.
 Bodies performing this activity are therefore third-party conformity assessment bodies."

 In other words, certification bodies can never provide a certification service in conjunction with their own consultancy work.

 It is important to crack down on non-accredited certification bodies, as they damage the reputation of the certification schemes accredited by UKAS and other national accreditation bodies.

 IT Governance is independent of vendors and certification bodies

 IT Governance Ltd is recognised by third-party accredited certification bodies as being competent to advise on certification and management system implementation.

-We are independent of vendors and certification bodies, and we encourage our clients to select the best-fit supplier of independent certification services for their needs and objectives.
+We are independent of vendors and certification bodies, and we encourage our clients to select the best-fit supplier of accredited certification services for their needs and objectives.

 IT Governance is widely recognised among UKAS-accredited certification bodies as a leading (ISO27001) consultancy and is listed on the following: